agstack/inatrace-frontend/README.md

 #### Value chains

 Value chains are listed on this tab.
 From here, create a new or edit an existing value chain.
-Value chains contains Facility types, Measuring unit types and other constants added in the types settings.
+Value chains contain Facility types, Measuring unit types and other constants added in the types settings.

 ![INAtrace_settings_value_chains](docs/images/inatrace_settings_value_chains_details.png)